 - Truck company pay roll, insurance and vehicle maintenance records

-Skilled auto accident attorneys in Chattanooga will identify the negligent parties and all available compensation sources, as well as negotiate with the insurance companies and seek maximum compensation at trial.
+Skilled truck accident attorneys in Chattanooga will identify the negligent parties and all available compensation sources, as well as negotiate with the insurance companies and seek maximum compensation at trial.